 Hang up the “do not disturb” sign.
-Hotel cleaning schedules differ, and you don’t want to be woken up before you’re ready — especially if you’re in a different time zone.
+Hotel cleaning schedules differ, and people don’t want to be woken up before they’re ready — especially if they’re in a different time zone.

 Try to avoid eating or working in bed.
 While it can be so tempting to order room service and eat it in bed, try not to.
 Signal to your brain that the bed is for sleeping or sex only, and it will be easier to “wind down” once you are ready to sleep.

 And stick to your routine as much as possible.
 If there’s a gym, work out at your usual time.
-Eat your meals according to your normal schedule (on local time, that is) and try your best to go to bed at your regular bedtime.
+People should eat their meals according to their normal schedule (on local time, that is) and try their best to go to bed at their regular bedtime.